New Democratic Party: Health care

+Palestine

+The NDP supports the Palestinian state.
+In March 2024, the House of Commons passed an NDP motion on Palestine after significant amendments were agreed with the Liberals.
+In particular, the motion called on the government to "officially recognize the State of Palestine"; however, this was amended to "work...towards the establishment of the State of Palestine as part of a negotiated two-state solution."

 Electoral achievements

 Since its formation, the party has had a presence in the House of Commons.
 It was the third largest political party from 1965 to 1993, when the party dropped to fourth and lost official party status.
 The NDP's peak period of policy influence in those periods was during the minority Liberal governments of Lester B. Pearson (1963–68) and Pierre Trudeau (1972–74).
 The NDP regained official status in 1997, and played a similar role in the Liberal and Conservative minority governments of 2004–2006 and 2006–2011, respectively.
 Following the 2011 election, the party became the second-largest party and formed the Official Opposition in the 41st Canadian Parliament.

-Provincial New Democratic parties, which are organizationally sections of the federal party, have governed in six of the ten provinces and a territory.
-The NDP governs the province of British Columbia, forms the Official Opposition in Alberta, Manitoba, Saskatchewan, and Ontario, and have sitting members in every provincial legislature except those of Quebec, New Brunswick, and Prince Edward Island.
-The NDP has previously formed the government in the provinces of Alberta, Manitoba, Ontario, Saskatchewan, British Columbia, Nova Scotia and the Yukon Territory.
-The NDP has previously had at least one sitting member in every provincial legislature except that of Quebec.
+Provincial New Democratic parties, which are organizationally sections of the federal party, have governed in six of the ten provinces and one territory.
+As of 2025, the NDP governs the provinces of British Columbia and Manitoba, forms the Official Opposition in Alberta, Nova Scotia, Ontario, and Saskatchewan, and has sitting members in every provincial legislature except those of New Brunswick, Prince Edward Island, and Quebec.
+The NDP has previously formed the government in the provinces of BC, Alberta, Saskatchewan, Manitoba, Ontario, Nova Scotia, and the Yukon Territory.
+The NDP has since its founding in 1961 had at least one sitting member in every provincial legislature except that of Quebec.

 While members of the party are active in municipal politics, the party does not organize at that level.
 For example, though former Toronto mayor David Miller was an NDP member during his successful 2003 and 2006 mayoral campaigns, his campaigns were not affiliated with the NDP.
+This is also the case with incumbent Toronto mayor Olivia Chow, Hamilton mayor Andrea Horwath, and former Vancouver mayor Kennedy Stewart.